-The removal of noise artifact is crucial for an oximeter to accurately assess SpO2 in low perfusion.
-PureSAT® signal processing technology uses powerful filtering to remove noise from weak or low perfusion signals, providing reliable and accurate readings.
+The removal of noise artifacts is crucial for an oximeter to accurately assess SpO2 in low perfusion.
+PureSAT signal processing technology uses powerful filtering to remove noise from weak or low perfusion signals, providing reliable and accurate readings.

 True Pulse Detection

 PureSAT signal processing locates the true pulse in motion and low perfusion.
-This eliminates false readings or alarms due to patient motion, reducing the time required to obtain a reliable measurement.
+This eliminates false readings due to patient motion, reducing the time required to obtain a reliable measurement.

 Intelligent, automatic averaging helps users save time in fast-paced care environments.
 PureSAT technology uses a smart algorithm that automatically adjusts for three second averaging or faster.